GunnerJnr/stream-three-final-project/README.md

 [Credits](#credits)

-### Description
+## Description

 A live version of the site can be accessed by following this [link](https://gamershub.herokuapp.com/).

-#### Stream Three Final Project - Gamers Hub.
+### Stream Three Final Project - Gamers Hub

 Gamers Hub is a fictional all purpose online community for gamers and like minded people.
 The idea behind it came from my passion of games and game development.

 Its purpose is to unite gamers and like minded people, it will give them a place to share and voice there opinions by utilising the `django-disqus` pkg to comment on blog posts.

 The users will also have the option of creating their own blog posts which can also be commented on by fellow gamers.

 There is also a profile page of which they can set some basic information about their self if they so wish.

 There os also a store front which will allow the users to purchase any gaming product they desire, as long as we have it in stock.

 [Back to Table Of Contents](#table-of-contents)

-### Testing
+## Testing

 TODO

 [Back to Table Of Contents](#table-of-contents)

-### Installation
+## Installation

 Firstly clone the project from `Github`, you can do with the following command in a terminal/console window: